davidyee/SourceMod-PlayerSpawns/README.md

 - playerspawns.smx into /addons/sourcemod/plugins

 <h2>Changelog:</h2>
+- 1.4.0 (2015-02-01)
+  - Add ability to set spawn of players groups via general targets (ie: @all, @ct, @t, @bots, @dead, @alive, etc.)
+  - Add ability to copy a saved spawn point of a player to another player or player group's spawn point via `sm_setspawn <player-to-replace-spawn> <player-to-copy-spawn-from>`
 - 1.3.0 (2015-01-25)
   - Add admin ability to set the spawn location of other players via `sm_setspawn <name>`
 - 1.2.0 (2015-01-24)